 The interviewer is required to assess whether you meet the English language requirements to study in the UK and also if you are a ‘genuine student’.
 It is important to attend the interview if you receive a request to do so otherwise your visa application is likely to be refused.

 If you are applying from inside the UK

 You may be asked to attend a credibility interview as part of the application process.
 Interviews are normally carried out by a secure telecommunications system (similar to Skype), although sometimes they will consist of a face-to-face interview.

 If you are applying from outside the UK

-The Home Office intends to interview most Tier 4 student applicants before granting them immigration permission to come to the UK.
-Therefore you might be sent an email asking you to attend an interview as part of the application process.
+The Home Office intends to interview most Student applicants before granting them immigration permission to come to the UK.
+Therefore, you might be sent an email asking you to attend an interview as part of the application process.
 You should check your email (including the 'junk' folder) regularly as your application is likely to be refused if you are asked to attend an interview and you do not do so without providing a reasonable explanation.

 During your interview, a Home Office member of staff will ask you about your course, where you want to study and your reasons for studying in the UK.
 The report of the interview will be sent to the entry clearance officer who makes the decision on your Student application.
 The entry clearance officer must be satisfied that you are a ‘genuine student’, and that your English language ability is at the correct level, otherwise you might be called for a further interview and/or your entry clearance application may be refused.